Torus Foundation’s Women in Construction programme is back, well part one shall we say until the practical sessions can once again take place.

-In partnership with St Helens Chamber, City of Liverpool College, HMS and partner organisations, this opportunity delivers an insight into the construction industry.
+In partnership with St Helens Chamber this opportunity delivers an insight into the construction industry.

 Trynette from Newton (pictured below on the right) explains, “It feels amazing to see what I’ve achieved.
 I’m already used what I’ve learnt back at home.
 It’s not just about the skills though, but how good I feel about myself, it’s been therapeutic.”